reislerjul/CS221CourseScheduling/README.md

                         The local directory where course data is stored.
                         Defaults to "data/".
   -p PROGRAM, --program PROGRAM
                         The degree program.
-Should be in {CS, EE, ICME}.
+Should be in {CS, EE, CME}.
                         Defaults to "CS".
   -y YEARS [YEARS ...], --years YEARS [YEARS ...]
                         The program years.
 Each year should be formatted as